 Have you ever been the beneficiary of a nice little sum of money or some other inheritance?
 If so, you know deciding what to do with inherited money can be tricky, but it doesn’t have to be.
-Here are a few ideas on how to spend the unexpected cash — HINT: these tips can also be a good way to make use of your tax return, if you get one!
+Here are a few ideas on what to do with the unexpected cash — HINT: these tips can also be a good way to make use of your tax return if you get one!

 Recently I had someone call me and say, “Hey Justin!
 My grandma just gave us $20,000!”
 I’m like, “Holy cow!
 That’s amazing!”
 So after we go through all of the detail and memories, he wants to know what to do with the new money.

 This is the process I go through with someone that is lucky enough to receive a windfall:

 First, I asked him if he had cash reserves?
 Some people call it an emergency fund while others call it the cookie jar fund.
 The goal is to have three months of expenses saved if you have a two-income home and six-months of expenses if you are relying on one income.
 In this particular case, this individual had enough cash saved to fully fund his emergency fund.